 Thriving with food allergies can be a journey of discovery, and even with a rare allergy to red meat, with careful planning, advocacy, and having your resources handy, it’s possible to Make Every Moment Count.
 Special thank you to Candice and Debbie for having us on our “stop” in Virginia and sharing their inspiring stories on what it means to Thrive with Alpha-gal Syndrome.
 Feel free to visit them at Twoalphagals.com and keep up with their socials:

 The adventure continues!
 Buckle up as we continue our journey exploring what it means to thrive with a variety of food allergies and related conditions.
 Where do you think we’ll visit next on this adventure?
-In the meantime, check out Alerje’s other food allergy resources and tools to help families Make Every Moment Count navigate food allergies and treatment, such as OIT.
+In the meantime, check out Alerje’s other food allergy resources - including our new Facebook Community, Alerje True Grit, and tools coming soon for families navigating food allergies and therapies such as OIT.

 More resources and information about Alpha-gal Syndrome can be found: